mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Decorators.rst

 .. note::
-   The name of this decorator must match the name of corresponding getter property method followed by .setter
+   The name of this decorator must match the name of the corresponding getter property method.
+   This is followed by .setter

    The above example illustrates how we can write a setter property.
 However, CAD objects should be immutable so it is not proper to include this property.